GSathish/eece211/r-GUIs.md

 Virtually every GUI system has some kind of view tree.
 The view tree is a powerful structuring idea, which is loaded with responsibilities in a typical GUI:

 **Output**.
 Views are responsible for displaying themselves, and the view tree directs the display process.
 GUIs change their output by mutating the view tree.
 For example, to show a new set of photos, the current Thumbnails are removed from the tree and a new set of Thumbnails is added in their place.
 A redraw algorithm built into the GUI toolkit automatically redraws the affected parts of the subtree.
-In Java Swing, every view in the tree has a paint() method that knows how to draw itself on the screen.
-The repaint process is driven by calling paint() on the root of the tree, which recursively calls paint() down through all the descendent nodes of the view tree.
+In Java Swing, every view in the tree has a `paint()` method that knows how to draw itself on the screen.
+The repaint process is driven by calling `paint()` on the root of the tree, which recursively calls `paint()` down through all the descendent nodes of the view tree.

 **Input**.
 Views can have input handlers, and the view tree controls how mouse and keyboard input is processed.
 More on this in a moment.

 **Layout**.
 The view tree controls how the views are laid out on the screen, i.e. how their bounding boxes are assigned.
 An automatic layout algorithm automatically calculates positions and sizes of views.
-Specialized containers (like JSplitPane, JScrollPane) do layout themselves.
-More generic containers (JPanel, JFrame) delegate layout decisions to a layout manager (e.g. GroupLayout, BorderLayout, BoxLayout, ...).
+Specialized containers (like `JSplitPane`, `JScrollPane`) do layout themselves.
+More generic containers (`JPanel`, `JFrame`) delegate layout decisions to a layout manager (e.g. `GroupLayout`, `BorderLayout`, `BoxLayout`, ...).

 In the Java Tutorials, read: